Boganabi/Boganabi/README.md

 - 👋 Hi, I’m @Boganabi
 - 👀 I’m interested in developing software for various purposes!
 I like to develop in C++, Unreal Engine, C#, Unity, and Python, but I'm always open to other options!
-- 🌱 I’m currently thinking about getting into web development...
+- 🌱 I’m currently thinking about getting into web development, so far I have learned React, JS, CSS and HTML!
 - 💞️ I’m looking to collaborate on anything!
 I love the process of software development.
 - 📫 You can reach me on Linkedin!